vp2216/shortly/README.md

 # Shortly
 Application lets you shorten links and use those links anywhere.
 Used an api to get the shortend link.
+The app was hosted on Netlify.
 It is a react project and is fully responsive.

 Go to https://shortly-20.netlify.app/